cytoscape/cytoscapeweb/README.txt

    that contains the Cytoscape Web project.
 Now you can open bin/tests.html again.

-   If you run Cytoscape Web from a Web server, there is no such security issues.
+   If you run Cytoscape Web from a Web server, there are no such security issues.

 ================================================================================

-Thanks for using Cytoscape Web!
+Thank you for using Cytoscape Web!